Amity University B.Tech Admissions 2026

 Go through the JEE Main Chapter-Wise Weightage and practice the high weightage chapters the most.

-Solve JEE Main 2026 Sample Paper to get a hold of how the questions will be.
+Solve the JEE Main 2026 Sample Paper to get a hold of how the questions will be.

 Go through resources to understand How to Prepare for JEE Main 2026

-If you feel you are weak in some chapter and need questions of previous years of that particular chapter, you can refer to JEE Main Chapter Wise PYQs.
+If you feel you are weak in some chapters and need questions from previous years of that particular chapter, you can refer to JEE Main Chapter Wise PYQs.

 Attempt the JEE Main Online Test Series for thorough preparation.